deeputech/deeputech.github.io/_pages/appearances.md

   {% capture talks %}{% include talks.md %}{% endcapture %} {{ talks | markdownify }}
 </div>

 Check [my sessionize profile](https://sessionize.com/deepu-k-sasidharan/) for more details about the talks and events.
+[Here](https://www.youtube.com/playlist?list=PLxayiD7e52nPpb-sSaoOPc-zXGhmOaNHK) are some of the videos from my talks.

 ---